Since receiving my doctoral degree from the William James College in 1995, I have practiced clinical psychology in a variety of settings for 23 years.

 I find Internal Family Systems (IFS) a effective therapy which focuses on integrating our inner selves for emotional harmony.
 As of 2013, I am Level 1 and Level 2 trained.
 Another therapy that focuses on healing wounded parts is Developmental Needs Meeting Strategy (DNMS) and I completed Level 1 in 2014.

 I continue to learn about how abuse and trauma affect the body, heart, and mind.
 I completed a two day training in ACT (Acceptance and Commitment Therapy) in 2015.
-Most recently I completed an intensive 30 hour training in DBT and I am excited to incorporate that approach into my practice.
+Most recently, I am studying IADC developed by AL Botkins and I am exploring Havening Touch developed by Ron Ruden MD.